 The Vega network is operated by a number of independent validators, who each run a node.

-There are three types of validating nodes: consensus validators, standby validators, and pending validators.
+There are three types of validator nodes: consensus validators, standby validators, and pending validators.

 Consensus validators are responsible for keeping the network and transactions running.
-Standby validating nodes are ready to step in if a consensus validating node does not fulfil its requirements.
-Pending validating nodes are one level below standby, and should be equipped to move up and replace a standby validating node if a spot opens up.
+Standby validator nodes are ready to step in if a consensus validator node does not fulfil its requirements.
+Pending validator nodes are one level below standby, and should be equipped to move up and replace a standby validator node if a spot opens up.

 Consensus validator nodes

 Consensus validator nodes are responsible for agreeing on the order of transactions and creating new blocks so that all nodes can agree on the state of the network.